fabiothiroki/spring-boot-kafka-docker/README.md

 Sample application on how to setup a spring boot with kafka for local development.

 # Run
-1. On Mac OS/Windows you need to start a previously created `docker-machine`:
+1. On Mac OS/Windows you may need to start a previously created `docker-machine`:
 ```
 docker-machine start <machine-name>
+eval $(docker-machine env)
 ```

 2. Start kafka: